Mariammomostafa/Spring-Security/springMvc_Security_DBSave(default Schema)/README.md

    - This class MUST be annotated by @Configuration & @EnableWebSecurity
 - create SecurityInitializer class which responsible to looking for SecurityFilterChain bean & start security stuff
 - create some users manulaly using User class where add username , password , roles & return object of UserDetails
-- save  users in Data Base (registeration)
 - when user login , retrieve user's info from Data Base to authenticate him (if user exists or not)
 - Using jdbcUserDetailsManager to save users & retrieve them
 - create DataSource bean for connection object which contains all DB info (url , username , password )
 - create bean of PasswordEncoder to encode password before saving it & will be used in login process where encode the entered password firest , then compare it with one saved in DB whhich is already encoded
 - Override SecurityFilterChain to :
     - NOT make all requests authenticated & permit for some to accept them without authentication (login)
     - permit the path of jsp pages to be accessed without authentication